AhmedYahyaE/plain-php-rest-api-with-authentication/README.md

 - "multipart/form-data; boundary=" HTTP Request Header must be provided.

 - In Postman, click on "Body", then "form-data", then enter two fields: "attributes" and "imagefile" fields.
 For the "attributes" field, set it to "Text" and enter the Value as JSON (Example: {"title": "Image Title 1", "filename": "carimage"}) and don't mention the file extension in the file name.
 For the"imagefile" field, set it to "File", and upload an image file in the Value.
-Only .jgp, .gif or .png images are allowed.
+Only .jgp, .gif, or .png images are allowed.

 **14- Get (Download) an actual physical image of a certain task (of the authenticated/logged-in user):**